FAQ - Frequently Asked Questions

 What are attachments?

 Attachments are pictures (or files) that have been "attached" to an email you send the group.
-Some groups allow them, some don't.
-Our group does, as we like to send hippo pictures to each other.
 If you are unsure how to send them, or view them, just ask the group.
 We're happy to help!

 You must receive the emails individually to see the attachments.
 If you are on "digest" mode, the attachments are stripped off.
 And while the Yahoo message archives store our old emails, they do not store attachments.